 Interviews are held during the University term time so tours of the School are not always possible but please ask on the day.
 Unfortunately we are not able to offer a tour of the nearby Norfolk & Norwich University Hospital.

-Should you wish to reschedule your interview date please contact the Admissions Team as soon as possible at email@example.com or call us on 01603 593115.
-We will do our best to offer an alternative date however for some courses this may not be possible.
+Should you need to reschedule your interview please contact the Admissions Service as soon as possible at email@example.com or call us on 01603 591515.
+We will do our best to offer an alternative date, but for some courses this may not be possible.

 If you wish to withdraw your application, it is extremely important that you let the Admissions Service know and update your UCAS Track as soon as possible.
 Please email firstname.lastname@example.org with your full name, UCAS Personal ID Number and the reason for your withdrawal.

-We aim to provide you with an update on your application within three weeks of your interview.
-There are three possible outcomes; we make you an offer, you application is held in a gathered field for later consideration or you application is unsuccessful.
+We will aim to provide you with an update on your application within six weeks of your interview.
+There are three possible outcomes; we may be able to make you an offer straight away, we may hold your application for later consideration (after all interviews have been undertaken), or we might need to advise you that your application has been unsuccessful.

-Due to the large number of applications received, we are unfortunately not able to provide feedback immediately.
-If you are unsuccessful, we will indicate via UCAS the reason.
-If you request more detailed feedback it will need to be sent to email@example.com and we will indicate when we are able to provide the feedback.
-This is usually after the interviews have been completed i.e. May.
+Due to the large number of applications received, we will be unable to provide feedback immediately.
+If you are unsuccessful, we will indicate the reason for this via UCAS.
+If you would like to request feedback that is more detailed please email email@example.com and we will respond with this information as soon as we can.
+We will usually be able to provide feedback after we have completed all interviews (usually around May).